Packed Again for our Liguria & Tuscany Road Trip.

 Back on the boat to La Spezia.

-It was a little over an hours drive to Pisa from La Spezia, so we decided to stop and visit the “Piazza dei Miracoli” the Square of Miracles.
+It was a little over an hours drive to Pisa from La Spezia, so we decided to stop and visit the “Piazza dei Miracoli” the Square of Miracles in Pisa Italy.

-There is a special section about Pisa, how to visit and where to park later on.
+There is a special section about Pisa, how to visit and where to park HERE

 We left Pisa around midday and drove down to Saturnia, just a little under 3 hours.